Competition and Complexity in Amphiphilic Polymer Morphology: Competitive evolution of amphiphilic suspensions

-The phenomenon of bilayer pearling instability was observed by Fraaije and Sevink, who assembled a self-consistent mean field density functional model describing the free energy of amphiphilic diblock polymer surfactants embedded in solvent, with model parameters based upon poly(propylene oxide)-poly(ethylene oxide) diblock in an aqueous solution, see \cite{fraaije2003model} and reference therein.
+The bilayer pearling instability was observed by Fraaije and Sevink, who developed a self-consistent mean field density functional model describing the free energy of amphiphilic diblock polymer surfactants embedded in solvent.
+Their model parameters are based upon poly(propylene oxide)-poly(ethylene oxide) diblock in an aqueous solution, see \cite{fraaije2003model} and reference therein.
 They simulated spherical nanodroplets of 15\% solvent and 85\% polymer by volume.
-Changing the block ratio, the ratio of the length of the hydrophilic portion of the diblock chain to the length of the hydrophobic portion, they uncovered a series of bifurcations that lead from stable bilayers, to pearled bilayers to a continuous filament pattern decorated with $Y$-junctions and endcap defects, see Figure \ref{f:Jaylan} (center).
+By decreasing the block ratio -- the ratio of the length of the hydrophilic portion of the diblock chain to the length of the hydrophobic portion, they uncovered a series of bifurcations that lead from stable bilayers, to pearled bilayers to a continuous filament pattern decorated with $Y$-junctions and endcap defects, see Figure \ref{f:Jaylan} (center).
 This change in block ratio from $35$\% amphiphilic polymer down to $20$\% amphiphilic polymer increases the aspect ratio of the minority phase.
-Within the context of the FCH, the parameter $\eta_2$ weighs the energy requirement of compressing the minority phase into the restricted core of a higher codimensional structure, where the double well $W$ is negative.
+Within the context of the FCH, the parameter $\eta_2$ weighs the energy requirement of compressing the minority phase into the restricted core of a higher codimensional structure, corresponding to values of $u$ for which the double well $W$ is negative.
 In particular, bilayer profiles reside in the positive region of the double well, $W(\phi_b)>0$, while the filament profile accesses the negative regions of $W$, consequently negative values of $\eta_2$ lower the energy cost of filaments relative to bilayers.
-In this sense positive values of $\eta_2$ penalize compression, which is analogous to lipid aspect ratio near one, while negative values of $\eta_2$ favor the packing found in high codimension morphologies, analogous to a high aspect ratio lipid, see Figure\,\ref{f:Jaylan} (right).
-These preferences are born out in Figure\,\ref{f:Bdiag}, for all values of $\xi$, there is a region of bilayer stability below the solid blue fingering stability line and to the left of the dotted blue pearling stability line formed either by the dark gray admissible region or the yellow filament pearling instability region.
-Initial configurations started in this region would produce stable bilayers, see Figure\,\ref{f:Jaylan} (center/a).
-Decreasing $\eta_2$ under constant $\eta_1$, hence increasing $\eta_d$, results in an exit of this region via a passage through the pearling stability line, leading to the pearled morphology seen in Figure\,\ref{f:Jaylan} (center/b and c).
-For $\xi<-0.7$ the pearled bilayer morphology co-exists with a stable filament morphology, but for $\xi>-0.7$ the filament pearling bifurcation occurs at lower values of $\eta_d$ than the bilayer pearling: in this regime increases of $\eta_d$ beyond the value corresponding to the onset of the bilayer pearling is consistent not with a filament morphology, but rather with filament with defects as seen in Figure\,\ref{f:Jaylan} (center/d).
+In this sense positive values of $\eta_2$ penalize higher codimensional structures, which is analogous to amphiphilic molecule aspect ratio near one, while negative values of $\eta_2$ favor the packing found in high codimension morphologies, analogous to a high aspect ratio amphiphilic molecule, see Figure\,\ref{f:Jaylan} (right).
+These preferences are born out in Figure\,\ref{f:Bdiag}: for fixed values of $\mu_1$, decreasing $\eta_2$ under constant $\eta_1$, hence increasing $\eta_d$, results in a crossing of the pearling stability line, leading to the pearled morphology seen in Figure\,\ref{f:Jaylan} (center/b and c).
+Further increase in $\eta_d$ leads to a defect laden filament structure, see Figure\,\ref{f:Jaylan} (center/d) consistent with slight crossing of the filament pearling stability line.
+This sequence, bilayer stability followed by bilayer pearling and then filament pearling for $\mu_1>0$ and increasing $\eta_d$ is consistent with a value of $\xi$ in the range $[-0.4,-0.2]$ depicted in Figure\,\ref{f:Bdiag}.
 The qualitative agreement between the pearled morphologies observed in the FCH free energy and the self-consistent density-functional model is striking.
 Both models present emergent pearling with smaller, round holes, compare Figure\,\ref{f:Jaylan} (left/bottom-left) and (center/b), while fully emerged pearling leads to larger, pentagonal shaped holes, compare Figure\,\ref{f:Jaylan} (left/bottom-right) and (center/c).